NikhilSharmaProjects/seo_analyzer/README.md

 Q: How can this scale to real-world usage?
 A: The same interface can run against larger HTML corpora, CMS page templates, and organization-specific SEO policies.
 New actions and scoring components can be added without breaking API contracts.

-## Model Note

-If asked which model was used by Copilot for generation: GPT-5.3-Codex.